Badbird5907/thermal-camera/journal.md

 # 6/11 - 6/13
 Time spent: 2h
 Reworked bom to use some parts from aliexpress.
 Also reworked some traces on the PCB and moved the battery connector to the top left.
-I managed to bring the bom down a few dollars to $97 USD.
+I've also added and remove parts from the digikey bom that I forgot.